Tropical Storm Andrea (2013): Florida

 Of the ten tornadoes in Florida, three were spawned in the southern portions of the state.
-In The Acreage, an EF-1 tornado caused minor to moderate roof damage to several homes, mainly in the form of shingles and roof covering torn off.
+In The Acreage, an EF1 tornado caused minor to moderate roof damage to several homes, mainly in the form of shingles and roof covering torn off.
 Numerous trees were uprooted or snapped near the trunk, along with several branches falling; this resulted in broken windows in several homes.
 At one home, the garage door was damaged, causing the door to blow in, which in turn led to the roof being damaged above the garage.
 An 85-year-old woman was injured after being struck by a falling branch of an oak tree, which broke through her bedroom window.
 A few vehicles were moved from their original locations, while a 30 ft boat was flipped on its side.
 Another tornado in Belle Glade damaged an awning and downed trees and several power lines.
-Further south, a tornado touched down in Broward County and entered Palm Beach County before lifting back up; it resulted in no damage.
+Further south, an EF0 tornado touched down in Broward County and entered Palm Beach County before lifting back up; it resulted in no damage.

 A convective band associated with Tropical Storm Andrea moved slowly across South Florida, prompting flash flood warnings for Broward and Miami-Dade County Counties.
 Precipitation peaked at 14.27 in in North Miami Beach, 13.96 in of which fell in a 24-hour period.
 Roads became impassable in the Waterways community in Aventura, leaving over 50 vehicles disabled.
 In nearby Golden Beach, hundreds of people became stranded in their vehicles, according to city officials.
 At the Biscayne Bay Campus of Florida International University, 11.71 in of rain was observed.
 A number of stalled vehicles and impassable roads were reported in North Miami, while 24 families were forced to evacuate due to flooding.
 Further north in Broward County, the city of Hollywood was particularly hard hit, with 9 in of rain observed.
 Several vehicles became disabled after retention ponds overflowed.